jge162/Action-Workflows/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: New Issue
+Name: Issue
-About: Create a report to help us improve our software
+About: Please create a report to help us improve our software
 Title: Please describe issue/bug you found
-Labels: question
+Labels: new issue
 Assignees: jge162
 ---